Skinde/windows-fy/README.md

 ### Pathfy

-Allows you to quickly add a file to the Path enviromental variable string. simply use
+Allows you to quickly add a folder's path to the Path enviromental variable string. simply use

 `pathfy <path>`